-- It’s used in footnotes, in bibliographic lists, and on the covers of books that have multiple authors or contributors.
+- It’s used in scholarly texts and other source-inclusive writing like footnotes bibliographic lists, and on the covers of books that have multiple authors or contributors.

 - The period comes after the al because it’s an abbreviation of alia.

 - Et al. can also stand for et alibi.
-It means and elsewhere, and it references occurrences of a subject or word in a body of text.
+It means and elsewhere and is used to reference a subject that appears in other places in a text.